Do It Yourself - Model S

 Caution: Do not add formulated washer fluids that contain water repellent or bug wash.
 These fluids can cause streaking, smearing and squeaking or other noises.

 Warning: In temperatures below 40° F (4° C), use a washer fluid with antifreeze.
 In cold weather, using a washer fluid without antifreeze can impair visibility through the windshield.

 Warning: Windshield washer fluid can irritate eyes and skin.
 Read and observe the instructions provided by the washer fluid manufacturer.

 Replacing Wiper Blades

 Note: Only install replacement blades that are identical to the original blades.
-Using inappropriate blades can affect the operation of the rain sensor and damage the wiper system and windshield.
+Using inappropriate blades can damage the wiper system and windshield.

 - Shift into Park and turn off the wipers.

 - Touch 'Controls' > 'Service' > 'Wiper Service Mode' > 'ON' to move the wipers to the service position.